smithy-lang/smithy-rs/design/src/rfcs/rfc0012_body_callback_apis.md

 }
 ```

-*NOTE: If `Crc32cChecksumCallback` needed to validate a response, then we could modify it to check its internal state against a target checksum value and calling `finally` would produce an error if the values didn't match.*
+*NOTE: If `Crc32cChecksumCallback` needed to validate a response, then we could modify it to check its internal state against a target checksum value and calling `trailers` would produce an error if the values didn't match.*

 In order to use this in a request, we'd modify codegen for that request's service.